 Could your (or maybe my) next lawyer be a robot?
 It seems far-fetched, but artificial intelligence (AI) software systems are increasingly being used by the legal community as well.

 Take the DoNotPay app, for example.
 Its creator Joshua browder describes her as "the world's first robot lawyer".
 What does DoNotPay do?
 Simple, so to speak.
 Help users draft legal letters to begin with.
 Just tell his chatbot what the problem is (for example, appeal against a fine) and he will suggest the best legal language to use.

 People can type their own version of a topic in their own words, and software with a machine learning model matches it with a legally correct way of saying it.Joshua browder, DoNotPay

 DoNotPay, the story of a progenitor

 The origins of the first "robot lawyer" date back to 2015, in London, when Browder was 18 years old.
-“I was a bad driver,” he says.
-"I got a lot of parking tickets for non-payment, and I couldn't afford to pay them."
+"I was a bad driver," he says.
+"I got a lot of fines for not paying parking, and I couldn't afford to pay them."

 After much research Browder eventually found the best ways to dispute the tickets.
 "If you know the right things to say, you can save a lot of time and money."
 Rather than copying and pasting the same document every time, Browder thought that this looked like "the perfect job for a piece of software".
 So it was that he created the first version of DoNotPay, in a few weeks.